 Zaire entered the World Cup in West Germany with high hopes.
 Promoted and bankrolled by Zairean dictator Mobutu Sese Seko, the Leopards were African Cup of Nations champions and the first sub-Saharan side to make it to the prestigious arena of the World Cup.

-However, after an opening 2-0 defeat to Scotland, Zaire conspired to put in an awful display.
+However, after an opening 2-0 defeat to Scotland, Zaire put in an awful display.
 3-0 down after less than 20 minutes, an ignoble loss was likely to be on the cards.
 Dusan Bajevic starred as he grabbed three goals for the Blues and consigned the team coached by his fellow countryman, Blagoje Vidinic, to a heavy loss in Gelsenkirchen.

 |Argentina 6-0 Peru, 1978|